Off-duty cop stabbed after trying to prevent theft from Scarborough Best Buy, police say

 Police said the suspects were attempting to take items from the store when the officer “intervened.”

-The officer was then stabbed by one of the suspects just outside the main entrance to the store, police say.
+The officer was then stabbed by one of the suspects just outside the main entrance to the store, police said.

 The suspects proceeded to flee the scene and were last seen headed westbound along Highway 401 in a grey Toyota Sienna minivan.